 Minority youth are arrested more often, detained more often, diverted less often, and are placed in confinement in secure detention more often than White youth.
-Data collected from the JDAI sites will provide information and guide further efforts to manage DMC at problematic decision points.

 Per the 2012 report by Dr. Dusten Hollist, Assessing the Mechanisms that Contribute to Disproportionate Minority Contact in Montana's Juvenile Justice System, social factors are the biggest contributors to DMC; the most successful strategies for reducing DMC are those that address school and family issues, especially those related to generational poverty and disadvantage.
-Dr. Hollist's complete report may be found on the MBCC website at: https://mbcc.mt.gov/Portals/130/Data/Reports/DMCAssessRep.pdf.
+Dr. Hollist's